 Pricing: Mailchimp’s pricing looks reasonable at first glance, and it is if you don’t have a lot of subscribers.
 It starts at $11 per month for the Essentials, once you upgrade from the free plan, then $17 for the Standard package, and $299 for Premium.
 These are the starting prices for 500 subscribers or fewer, but because the price is on a scale based on your number of contacts, it can get pretty steep, all the way up to custom pricing after you exceed the contact limit.
 While Mailchimp generally works well for small businesses, its pricing may not, after a point.

-The Last Word on Sendinblue Compared to Mailchimp
+The Last Word on Brevo (formerly Sendinblue) Compared to Mailchimp

-Overall, Sendinblue’s unlimited contacts put it ahead of Mailchimp, especially when it comes to their free plans.
+Overall, Brevo’s unlimited contacts put it ahead of Mailchimp, especially when it comes to their free plans.
 Mailchimp’s reporting and analytics give it an edge for helping you improve your campaign without relying on trial and error alone.
-Sendinblue has almost no learning curve, making it easy and quick to get started.
+Brevo has almost no learning curve, making it easy and quick to get started.
 Plus, its automations mean that you can cut down on manual tasks, even when you have complex conditions.
-Meanwhile, Mailchimp’s automations fall short and the platform has more sending restrictions, whereas Sendinblue’s greatest shortcoming is its basic analytics.
+Meanwhile, Mailchimp’s automations fall short and the platform has more sending restrictions, whereas Brevo’s greatest shortcoming is its basic analytics.

 While both of these are excellent choices for email marketing platforms, they’re not the only ones.
 If you want to explore more options, check out our post on the best email marketing options.
 You may find one that suits your business marketing needs even better.